Plastics Engineering Technology

 After completing the Plastics Engineering Technology program, students are immediately employable by the plastics industry.
 There is consistent virtually 100 percent placement of our graduates.
 B.S. graduates usually start in engineering positions such as process, product or project engineer, quality control engineer or technical sales representative.
-Many of our graduates have attained management positions throughout the plastics industry.
-B.S. graduates should make approximately $55,000 per year at graduation and with ten years' experience can make $80,000 per year or more.
+Many graduates have attained management positions throughout the plastics industry.
+B.S. graduates should make approximately $65,000 per year at graduation and with ten years' experience can make $100,000 per year or more.

 Students entering the Plastics Engineering Technology program must have completed the Plastics and Polymer Engineering Technology program at Ferris or an equivalent A.A.S. program at another institution.
 Applicants must have a minimum 2.75 cumulative GPA.

 All University General Education requirements for a Bachelor’s degree is here

 Please consult this link for a complete listing of General Education Electives.

 Consult the Required Courses above or the program advisor for program specific General Education requirements.

 The Plastics Engineering Technology program at Ferris leads to a Bachelor of Science degree.

 - have 40 credits at the 300/400 level